-1) SWAT-Check evaluation can be executed by locating the TxtInOut folder of a particular simulation (Figure 45).
+1) SWAT-Check evaluation can be executed by locating the TxtInOut folder of a particular simulation (Figure 44).
 Clicking Run SWATCheck button from the SWAT Output form directs to the TxtInOut folder in the Default simulation folder (the Default simulation always saves results from the most recent SWAT run).
-However, different simulations can be accessed by clicking the folder button in the right of the Project Location (Figure 45).
+However, different simulations can be accessed by clicking the folder button in the right of the Project Location (Figure 44).
 SWAT-Check only reads files in the TxtInOut folder.
-Therefore, it is important to select the TxtInOut folder of simulation is interested а particular that one in (e.g. C:\OSWAT Projects\Robit\Demo\Scenarios\Sim1\TxtInOut).
+Therefore, it is important to select the TxtInOut particular simulation that one interested folder of (e.g. $C:\QSWAT\Projects\Robit\Demo\Scenarios\Sim1\TxtInOut)$ .
 The analysis will be executed by clicking the Examine Model Output button.
 Besides executing SWAT-Check, the Setup window provides a summary of the simulation details and watershed characteristics.
 Moreover, the Setup window provides messages and warnings that need to be addressed to improve the model simulation.